USE YOUR WORDS

 An Audio Drama - Podcast

-Henpire is an original podcast by Samantha Grierson a new writer who identifies as queer and autistic and Directed by Jacquie Lawrence, BAFTA award winner & author Different for Girls & Same but Different.
+Henpire is an original audio comedy drama written by Samantha Grierson an Autistic and Gay Writer, Producer and Director and Directed by Jacquie Lawrence, BAFTA award winner & author Different for Girls & Same but Different.

-Three acquaintances; extremely different women find themselves working together to support a friend’s company in crisis.
+Three acquaintances who are extremely different women find themselves working together to create a "Meeja" Empire.
 In doing so, they discover their diverse skill sets and way of thinking/working may be the key to something successful.
 Hen, a high flying TV Exec with a ‘just do it’ attitude; Ella, seemingly calm liberal North London softy and Drax, an autistic writer and mother of 2.

 Will they be able to navigate their differences, to reach their common goal – to show the world they can build a successful media company which celebrates all things femme?